andrewconnell/playground-repo/.github/ISSUE_TEMPLATE/feature_request.md

 > If you submit a feature request using this form, your issue will be **automatically labeled & closed**.
 Please feel free to create the issue here and use the link in your UserVoice submission.

 ## Is your feature request related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide clear & concise description of what the problem is.

 ## Describe the solution you'd like
-A clear and concise description of what you want to happen.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide a clear and concise description of what you want to happen.

 ## Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide a clear and concise description of any alternative solutions or features you've considered.

 ## Additional context
-Add any other context or screenshots about the feature request here.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide any other context or screenshots about the feature request here.

 *Thanks for your contribution!
 Sharing is caring.*